 The CNMI does not implement scared straight or shock incarceration programs as juveniles are not allowed to have sight or sound contact with adult inmates.
-However, CNMI will continue to inquire if such programs are implemented during the annual onsite inspection at the Department of Corrections (DOC).
+However, CNMI will continue to inquire about the use of such programs during the annual onsite inspection of its Juvenile Detention facility.